Dylan-Padilla/Ecology_and_Evolution_2022_5/README.md

 DATA-SPECIFIC INFORMATION FOR: sps_body_temp.csv

-1. Number of variables: The dataset consist of a data frame containing 625 observations and 15 variables for nocturnal species.
+1. Number of variables: The dataset consists of a data frame containing 625 observations and 15 variables for nocturnal species.

 2. Number of cases/rows: 625 observations